thexavier666/collab/README.md

 # collab
-An Incentive Based P2P Distributed File Storage System
+An Incentive Based Self Stabilizing P2P File Storage System.
+Developed by a team from IIT Kharagpur as a term project for the subject 'Distributed Systems' during the Spring 2016 session

+### Developers
+* Suman Mondal
+* Sourav Bhattacharjee
+* Midhun George
+* Sumitro Bhaumik

-### Current features
+### Features
-* Can connect to another node but in the same machine
+* Nodes join together in the shape of a ring
+* The ring can tolerate upto 1 fault
 * Can upload and download files from each other
-* Can view list of files which are hosted by the current node
+* Current node can view list of files which are hosted by itself
+* Current node can view list of files which are downloaded by itself
 * Incentive and penalty based on upload to download ratio
-* Multiple nodes can now be added in the shape of a ring
 * Any node can be leader
 * Redundant links in both forward and backward directions
+* An implementation of cached queries so that repeat queries are processed faster

 ### Changelog
 * Added a hash function which takes a string and a key space as input and returns a number.
 Key space is defined in the config file